 Making cryptocurrencies secure

-With the world slowly realizing that cryptocurrencies, tokenized assets, smart contracts as the new wild west of financial instruments, threats come as well.
+With the world slowly realizing that cryptocurrencies, tokenized assets and smart contracts are the new wild west of financial instruments, threats come as well.
 Regulatory pressure and cybersecurity risks are harder to mitigate when your technological stack is novel and based on new cryptography-based technologies.

-Cryptocurrencies and blockchain-based software often require combining novel cryptography with traditional data, application and product security expertise to solve blockchain security issues.
+Cryptocurrencies require combining novel cryptography with traditional data, application and product security expertise to solve blockchain security issues.

 Current industry challenges